mtabatabaeifard/react-basic-todo/README.md

 # React Basic Todo
 In the project directory, you can run:
+To run this project in development mode,use `npm start`.
 ### `npm start`

 Runs the app in the development mode.\